mdrideout/templ-of-horse-lasers-htmx-example/README.md

 # Templ of Horse Lasers HTMX Example

 A GO based HTMX example library.
+See how different types of server and client state updates can happen with HTMX and Hyperscript.

 <img src="./laser-horse.png" height="300px"/>